What is a Vickrey Auction?

-For example, consider an auction for an antique to which an individual places a $100 value on.
+For example, consider an auction for an antique that an individual places a $100 value on.

 - The individual would not post a higher bid than the maximum value ($100) he has established for the antique due to the possibility of having to pay a price higher than his maximum willingness to pay of $100.

-- The individual would not post a lower bid than the maximum value ($100) he has established for the antique due to the possibility of losing the antique for a price less than the maximum amount the individual is willing to pay.
+- The individual would not post a lower bid than the maximum value ($100) he has established for the antique due to the possibility of losing the antique for a price less than the maximum amount they are willing to pay.

 Example of a Vickrey Auction

 There are six individuals involved in a Vickrey auction for an antique.
 Each individual bids their maximum willingness to pay for the antique, as illustrated below.
-Under a Vickrey auction, who will win the auction and what will the price paid for the antique?
+Under a Vickrey auction, who will win the auction, and what will the price paid for the antique be?